aialvi/cs-support/shortcode-examples.md

-# CS Support Shortcode Examples
+# ClientSync Support Shortcode Examples

-This document provides examples of how to use the CS Support shortcodes in your WordPress content.
+This document provides examples of how to use the ClientSync Support shortcodes in your WordPress content.

 ## Support Form Shortcode (`[cs_support]`)